 - 1. Record the past or current use of tobacco - a.
 Tobacco use includes cigarette, cigar, and/or pipe - 2.
-Do not record the patient's past or current use of e-cigarette vaping devices - 3.
+Do not record the patient's past or current use of marijuana, chewing tobacco, e-cigarettes, or vaping devices - 3.
 Assign code 1 when - a.
-The patient currently smokes OR - b.
-It is known that the patient stopped smoking within 30 days prior to diagnosis.
-The risks associated with smoking decrease as the time from cessation increases which means a person who stopped smoking within the last 30 days has the same risks as a current smoker. - 4.
+The patient currently smokes - b.
+The record only states "current tobacco use" - c.
+There is evidence in the medical record that the patient quit smoking within 30 days prior to diagnosis.
+The 30 days prior information is intended to differentiate patients who may have quit recently due to symptoms that led to a cancer diagnosis. - 4.
 Assign code 2 when the medical record indicates - a.
 "Former smoker" - b.
-Patient has smoked tobacco in the past but does not smoke now
+"Prior tobacco use" - c.
+Patient has smoked tobacco in the past but does not smoke now.
+Patient must have quit 31 or more days prior to cancer diagnosis to be coded as 'former smoker.' - 5.
+Assign code 3 when - a.
+The patient is noted to have smoked, but the current smoking status is not known - b.
+It is known that the patient "recently" stopped smoking but it is not known how long ago the patient stopped smoking - c.
+It cannot be determined whether the patient currently smokes or formerly smoked